 I was glad I went to see it.
-But here’s the thing: Ruth Bucci-Baumer gives felt working classes.
-Yep, you can check out her web site.
-It’s quite colorful, as is her work.
+But here’s the thing: at the time, Ruth Bucci-Baumer gave felt working classes.
+Pity she’s moved away.

 I leave you with some found work as we walked to the lavatoio (our search took us down many alleyways as the neat-as-a-pin urban grid of Sarzana baffled us uncommonly…) I like the colors and the laundry.

 I felt the same way when I first walked past the Lavatoio.
 The person who parked the bicycle in front of the gate certainly had a way with color coordination.

 Sheesh, is everyone an artist around here?
 That’s what I felt as I walked through Sarzana.